jls83/jls83.github.io/content/posts/cpp_properties.md

 This forces `Derived::getInt()` to look "locally" for the `some_int_` variable, which then returns the right value.

 However!
 This doesn't feel quite right to me.
 Aside from the duplication of code, it's perhaps a bit too-contrived of an example.

+### Inheritance In C++ - Third Attempt
 Let's revisit the idea of providing an explicit, parameterized constructor for the `Base` class.
 We'll include `some_int` as an argument to this constructor.
 ```cpp
 class Base {
     public: